 Why This Is a KYC-Level Risk

-For any organisation running KYC verification at scale whether in banking, lending, insurance, or fintech screenshot PDFs represent a documented and underestimated gap in document trust.
+For any organisation running KYC verification at scale, whether in banking, lending, insurance, or fintech,h screenshot PDFs represent a documented and underestimated gap in document trust.
 This blog explains why that gap exists, how bad actors exploit it, and what your team should do to close it.

 What Exactly Is a Screenshot PDF?